grithein/grithein/index.md

 We are hosted by the Institute of Medical Psychology at the Goethe-University Frankfurt/M., and funded by the German Research Foundation.

 ## Contact

-PD.
-Dr. Grit Hein
+PD Dr. Grit Hein
+Goethe-University Frankfurt am Main
+Institute of Medical Psychology
-Institut für Medizinische Psychologie Heinrich-Hoffmann-Strasse 10
+Heinrich-Hoffmann-Strasse 10
-60528 Frankfurt am Main
+D-60528 Frankfurt am Main

 Email: grit.hein@econ.uzh.ch, grit.hein@gmail.com